You Are What You Annotate: Towards Better Models through Annotator Representations: More about Experiments

 \subsection{Performances Patterns}

-\Cref{tab: annotation-split-results} shows the EM accuracy scores in different settings on the eight datasets for the annotation split.
-The improvement across different settings varies among these datasets.
-On CommitmentBank and Sentiment Analysis, adding both the annotator and annotation embeddings improve the model performance, and adding the two embeddings further improves the model performance.
-On Go Emotions, HS-Brexit, and Humor, both embeddings improve the model performance, but adding the two embeddings yield less improvement than simply using annotator embeddings.
+\Cref{tab: all-ann-acc} shows the EM accuracy scores in different settings on TID-8 for the annotation split.
+Here we mainly describe the performance patterns for the BERT base model.
+The improvement across different settings varies on TID-8.
+On CommitmentBank and Sentiment Analysis, adding either the annotator or annotation embeddings improves the model performance, and adding the two embeddings together further improves the model performance.
+On Go Emotions, HS-Brexit, and Humor, both embeddings improve the model performance, but adding the two embeddings yields less improvement than simply using annotator embeddings.
 On Multi-Domain Agreement, both annotator and annotation embeddings improve the model performance, but adding annotation embeddings yields the most performance gain.
 Additionally, adding both embeddings together yields less performance gain than annotation embedding only.
 On Pejorative, there are no significant improvements after adding the annotator or annotation embeddings.
-On Friends QIA, however, adding either embeddings hurts the performance, and the baseline setting achieves the best performance. \Cref{tab: annotation-split-results-f1} in \Cref{app-sec: experimental-results} shows the macro F1 scores with similar trends.
-We present further discussion about performance in \Cref{app-sec: experimental-results}.
+On Friends QIA, however, adding either embedding hurts the performance, and the baseline setting achieves the best performance.